DoctorLogicProduct/dltest/_posts/2018-01-29-plastic-surgery-marketing-budget.md

 * Email marketing campaigns
 * 2 – 3 events per year

-DoctorLogic specializes in marketing brand new plastic surgery practices.
-If you’d like to read more about how we’ve helped practices generate revenue in their early stages, read our [case study](https://doctorlogic.com/case-study/plastic-surgery/) on a plastic surgeon in the fourth largest city in the U.S.
+DoctorLogic specializes in marketing for plastic surgery practices.
+If you’d like to read more about how we’ve helped practices generate revenue in their early stages, read our [case study](https://doctorlogic.com/case-studies/morales-plastic-surgery "Dr. Morales Case Study") on a plastic surgeon in the fourth largest city in the U.S.